nvidia-holoscan/holohub/tutorials/holoscan-playground-on-aws/README.md

 <img src="./images/SSH into Instance 1.png" alt="drawing" width="600"/>

 Under the `SSH client` tab there are the SSH instructions.
 Note that the username `root` is guessed, and for the AMI we chose, it should be `ubuntu`.
 The private key file that you saved from when you were configuring the instance should be on the machine that you are ssh’ing from.

-Adding `-X` to the ssh command.
+Add `-X` to the ssh command to enable display forwarding.

 <img src="./images/SSH into Instance 2.png" alt="drawing" width="600"/>